 You can apply for the master's programme if you have obtained the Postgraduate Diploma in Animal Science with an average final mark of at least 60%.
-Your application is subject to approval by the Department of Animal Sciences.
+Your application is subject to approval by the Department of Animal Science.

-The master's programme consists of a research component of 100% (180 credits) but you could, in consultation with your supervisor, be requested to follow additional modules, including Biometry 881 (Postgraduate Biometry).
+The master's programme consists of a research component of 100% (180 credits) but you could, in consultation with your supervisor, be requested to follow additional modules, including Biometry 811 or 841 (Biometrical Applications).